 Figure 177.
-Average estimated median phytoplankton size in 2022 (shaded) and the difference from the 1998-2021 average (contoured) across the area targeted by Hawai'i's longline fisheries.
-Estimated median phytoplankton size is averaged over this area for the time series shown in Figure 173 and Figure 174
+Average estimated median phytoplankton size in 2022 (shaded) and the difference from the 1998-2021 average (contoured) across the area targeted by Hawaii's longline fisheries

 Figure 178.
 Time series of monthly median phytoplankton size over the longline fishing grounds shown in Figure 177